 Update: This post was originally published in 2015.
 To get a more up-to-date and detailed picture of the nuances of Open edX, and why Open edX hosting is complicated, check out these two posts: Want to host Open edX Yourself?
-Top 3 Things to Consider and The True Cost of Hosting Open edX Yourself.
+Top 3 Things to Consider and What is the True Cost of an LMS?.
 Thanks!

 However, hosting Open edX is considerably more challenging than plain vanilla Web hosting.
 So in most cases in which our clients — many of whom have very experienced tech teams — have started out wanting to host edX themselves, they’ve later turned to Appsembler to manage their edX hosting.
 Let’s look at why.